ory/docs/docs/oathkeeper/configure-deploy.md

 EOF
 ```

-Prometheus can be run as a docker container.
+Prometheus can be run as a Docker container.
 More information are available on
 [https://github.com/prometheus/prometheus](https://github.com/prometheus/prometheus).
-Start with setting up a prometheus configuration:
+Start with setting up a Prometheus configuration:

 ```shell
 cat << EOF > prometheus.yml